saranaranjo4430/blogVAR/content/posts/Lecture_10.md

 +++
 date = 2024-10-15T11:00:55+02:00
-title = "Lecture 10"
+title = "Lecture 10 - The Shape of Smartphones"
-description = "Pdfbdf"
-authors = ["Sara Naranjo"]
-tags = [
+description = "The Shape of Smartphones" authors = ["Sara Naranjo"] tags = [
     "Prototyping",